ahmad-PH/ahmadph-personal-website/content/authors/admin/_index.md

 - Visitors
 ---

 I am an MScAC student at the University of Toronto, specializing in machine learning.
 The AC in my program title stands for “Applied Computing”, which means that instead of a thesis, I will be working on an applied research project in the form of an 8-month internship.
-This is great because I love working on practical, real-world problems where I can see how my work is helping others.
+I chose this program because I love working on practical, real-world problems where I can see the effect of my work more directly.

-I love writing software and engineering complex systems, but I have learned that there exists a range of important problems where traditional software development would fall short.
+I love writing software and engineering complex systems, but I have learned that is a range of important problems where traditional software development would fall short.
 This is why I have been studying machine learning for the past few years and the reason why I am pursuing a graduate degree in this challenging yet rewarding field.

+I will be starting my internship this summer at Samsung where I will work on a natural language processing project under the supervision of [Dr. Afsaneh Fazly](https://www.linkedin.com/in/afsaneh-fazly-98538b4/?originalSubdomain=ca).

-Currently, I am looking for a full-time machine learning internship where I can apply my academic training and professional experience in the form of an applied research project.
+#Currently, I am looking for a full-time machine learning internship where I can apply my academic training and professional experience in the form of an applied research project.